UsamaSarwar/isar_db/docs/docs/limitations.md

 # Limitations

-As you know, Isar works on mobile devices and desktops running on the VM as well as Web.
+As you know, Isar DB works on mobile devices and desktops running on the VM as well as Web.
 Both platforms are very different and have different limitations.

 ## VM Limitations